vuonghy2442/lonelybot/README.md

 The average running time for one game is only a few seconds.

 However due to significant improvement, I think this needs more verification.

+## Method

+It started from implementing the ideas from the Solvitaire paper in Rust (which is tagged as version 0.1).
+Then I figure out a suit symmetry in the game state, combining with more dominances (technical term in the Solvitaire paper) and move pruning.
+This allows me to vastly reduced the states (around an order of magnitude) compared to the original method, combining with highly optimized implementation, it runs around 2 orders of magnitude faster.
+Also after a lot of move pruning, the game tree is now a DAG (when remove cycles of 2).

+I will try to find some time to write a more detailed description of the method.